Benefits of an employee check-in: What’s in it for me?

 - Why employee check-ins are better than annual reviews and surveys

-- What's in it for each of your stakeholders (employees, managers, senior leadership and HR)
+- What's the benefit of an employee check-in for each of your stakeholders (employees, managers, senior leadership and HR)

 - How to get employee check-ins right from the start

-Employee check-ins focus on two main elements: regular conversations and two-way feedback.
-They're pulse surveys and performance reviews in one.
+Employee check-ins focus on two main elements: regular performance-focused dialogue between managers and their employees, and self-reflection to support personal development.
+They're pulse surveys and performance conversations in one.
 They track progress against short term milestones that align with business priorities (Objectives and Key Results, OKRs).
 And managers and employees meet frequently to discuss updates.

 A simple template guides the review of achievement, blockers, and personal development goals.
 So managers give employees immediate feedback.
 Employees take action where things aren't going to plan, then raise issues limiting their success.
 And managers remove blockers and move projects forward.
 But managers are also responsible for understanding development goals and must seek opportunities for team members to grow.